| Title: | Design and Analysis of Experiments with R |

 extra parameters passed to |

-is used as factor
+If obj is of class lm, 2*coef(obj) is used as factor

 effect with the intercept term removed.
-Otherwise, obj
+Otherwise, obj should be a

 vector with the factor effects.
 Robust estimate of the contrasts standard